requests-cache/requests-cache/docs/user_guide/serializers.md

 pip install requests-cache[mongodb]
 ```

-Or if you would like to use the standalone BSON codec for a different backend, without installing
-MongoDB dependencies:

 ## Response Content Format
 By default, any JSON or text response body will be decoded, so the response is fully
 human-readable/editable.
 Other content types will be saved as binary data.
 To save _all_ content as binary, set ``decode_content=False``: